Contagion (2011 film): Plot

 Conspiracy theorist Alan Krumwiede claims he cured himself of the virus using a homeopathic cure derived from forsythia.
 People seeking forsythia violently overwhelm pharmacies.
 Krumwiede, having faked being infected to boost forsythia sales, is arrested for conspiracy and securities fraud, though his fanbase immediately bails him out.
 Meanwhile, Hextall inoculates herself with the experimental vaccine and then visits her infected father.
 She does not contract MEV-1, and the vaccine is declared successful.
 The CDC awards vaccinations by lottery based on birthdates.
 By this time, the death toll has reached 2.5 million in the U.S. and 26 million worldwide.

 Earlier in Hong Kong, World Health Organization (WHO) epidemiologist Dr. Leonora Orantes and public health officials comb through CCTV footage of Beth's contacts in a Macau casino and identify her as the index case.
 Government official Sun Feng, believing the US has secretly developed a vaccine, kidnaps and holds Orantes for months as leverage to obtain the first vaccines for his village.
 WHO officials provide the village with fake vaccines, and Orantes is released.
 Learning the vaccines were placebos, Orantes goes to warn the village.
 Meanwhile, life begins to return to normal, with public venues accessible for those with a vaccine bracelet.

 In a flashback to the spillover event, a bulldozer from Beth's company clears a tree in China, disturbing a bat colony.
 One bat takes shelter in a pig farm and drops a piece of infected banana, which is consumed by one of the pigs.
-The pig is slaughtered and prepared by a chef in a Macau casino, who, without washing his hands, transmits the virus to Beth via a handshake.
+The pig is in turn slaughtered and prepared by a chef in a Macau casino, who, without washing his hands, transmits the virus to Beth via a handshake.